-In addition, I would strongly recommend the ISACA Certified in the Governance of Enterprise IT (CGEIT) credential for aspiring CISOs.
+In addition, we strongly recommend that aspiring CISOs earn the ISACA Certified in the Governance of Enterprise IT (CGEIT) credential.
 That's because this credential focuses on an individual's understanding and application of enterprise IT governance principles and practices.
-Such focus is an essential component of making sure that the enterprise is aware of and in compliance with all applicable laws and regulations, especially as they touch on information security.
+Such focus is an essential component of making sure that the enterprise is aware of and in compliance with all applicable laws and regulations, specifically as they relate to information security.

-The C-level executive world focuses on business and some other technical area.
-For a CISO that's information security.
-An aspiring CISO should come out of an enterprise information security operations role, preferably one that includes both stints as a technical expert or contributor as well as a variety of progressively responsible management positions (Manager, Director, VP and so forth).
-The important thing about this work experience is that it shows a deep and abiding interest in the subject matter of information security, and a real understanding of how to design, implement, maintain and enforce security in a business context.
+The C-level executive world focuses on business and some other technical areas.
+For a CISO, that's information security.
+Most aspiring CISOs come out of an enterprise information security operations role, typically one that includes stints both as a technical expert or individual contributor, as well as a variety of progressively responsible management positions (manager, director, vice president and so forth).
+The important thing about this work experience is that it shows a deep and abiding interest and expertise in the subject matter of information security in combination with a real understanding of how to design, implement, maintain, and enforce security policies in a business context.

 For any C-level executive, strong oral and written communications skills are a must.
-Such people must be comfortable addressing their fellow executives, but also speaking with large numbers of employees, shareholders or investors, or security professionals (perhaps in the context of a company exposition or an industry trade event of some kind).
-As high-level managers, C-level executives must also understand the currents and flows of people and ideas in a political dimension and know how to persuade stakeholders and fellow executives to adopt or understand particular points of view, or specific implementations needed to realize enterprise or security architectures.
+Such executives must be comfortable and skilled at addressing their peer executives but also speaking with large numbers of employees, shareholders or investors, or security professionals (perhaps in the context of a company exposition or an industry trade event of some kind).

-A CISO must continually split his or her attention between the current state of information security and technology in his or her enterprise and emerging or leading-edge developments in that field.
-It's a delicate balancing act, because maintaining an appropriate security posture is increasingly a necessity for business success, but also where adopting new platforms and technologies remains a viable method for maintaining or increasing competitive advantage.
-This inevitably pits security concerns about new or untried tools or technologies against the competitive advantage they could convey.
-The CISO is the person who must ultimately decide if the risks outweigh the potential rewards involved or vice versa.
+A CISO must continually split his or her attention between the current state of infosec technology in his or her enterprise and emerging or leading-edge developments in the infosec field.
+It's a delicate balancing act, because maintaining an appropriate security posture is increasingly a necessity for business success, but adopting new platforms and technologies also remains a viable method for maintaining or increasing an organization's competitive advantage.
+This dichotomy inevitably pits security concerns about new or untried tools or technologies against the competitive advantage they could convey.
+The CISO is the person who must ultimately decide if the risks outweigh the potential rewards involved, or vice versa.

-Thus, the CISO has to know current security tools and technologies cold, but he or she must also keep a constant eye on new developments in the field, and be ready to evaluate interesting candidates, and then implement those that provide either necessary or advantageous capabilities in the security realm.
+Thus, a CISO has to know current security tools and technologies cold, but he or she must also constantly monitor new developments in the field, and be ready to evaluate interesting infosec strategies and products, and then implement those solutions that provide either necessary or advantageous capabilities in the security realm.